GuhTiagoSilva/GuhTiagoSilva/README.md

 # Hi there 👋

 ## I'm a software developer who loves solve problems using different types of technologies.
 In my programmer life, I've already contributed in projects using Ionic, Asp.Net Core, AngularJS.
-Nowadays, About three years from now, I've been specializing myself in Java Development with the following stack:
+Since 2019, I've been specializing myself in Java Development with the following stack:

   * Object Oriented Concepts
       * Interfaces